Skip to Content

 Common heart attack symptoms

 A heart attack can present itself in several ways.
-It can cause sudden pain, gradual pain or discomfort that increases for several hours or even days.
+It can cause sudden or gradual pain or discomfort that increases over several hours, or even days.
 Heart attack symptoms also differ in men and women.

 Male heart attack symptoms

-The most common heart attack symptoms for men include aching, burning, discomfort, fullness, pressure and tightness in the chest.
+The most common heart attack symptoms for men include:

 Female heart attack symptoms

-• Pressure or tightness in the lower chest, which may even feel like a stomachache
+• Pressure or tightness in the lower chest, which may feel like a stomachache

 • Shortness of breath